-For your convenience, we have compiled the top 20 frequently asked questions in this FAQ.
+For your convenience, we have compiled the top 20 frequently asked questions, regarding our detectable warning systems, in this FAQ.
 Questions regarding ADA requirements, truncated domes, and installation are all answered here.
 If you have any questions our FAQ cannot answer, visit our Contact page and we will send you a detailed personal reply.
 We hope to hear from you soon.

 How much does each detectable warning tile weigh?

 Our tactile walking surface indicators (TWSI) are lightweight weighing approximately 3lbs per square foot.